ShinuRaju/ENBD-Interview/README.md

 5. **Encryption**: Use HTTPS to encrypt data in transit between clients and the API gateway, and between the gateway and microservices, ensuring data confidentiality and integrity.

 6. **Input Validation**: Sanitize and validate incoming requests to prevent injection attacks and other malicious input.

-7. **DDoS Protection**: Implement measures to protect against Distributed Denial of Service (DDoS) attacks, which can overwhelm and disrupt service availability.

 8. **Logging and Monitoring**: Track and analyze access logs, security events, and performance metrics to detect and respond to security incidents.

 9. **Request Throttling**: Manage and control the rate of incoming requests to prevent overload and mitigate potential abuse.